Europe

 Health

-Artist Lee Mingwei Creates Moments Of Change In Cities
+Artist Lee Mingwei Creates Moments of Change in Cities

 Lee Mingwei has transgressed the walls of museums.
 His participatory art provokes human connectedness among strangers.
 These moments of change are evidence of how museums could embrace new approaches to advance social value.